 When it comes to heights, I’m a bit of an acrophobe.
 When I went to the Blarney Castle – determined to kiss the famed stone that endows the kisser with the gift of gab – it took a strange Irish man, my husband-to-be, and my future father-in-law ten minutes to coax me to smooch the stone.

 Unlike me, this photogenic feline (or mačka in Croatian) is indeed no scaredy cat!
 For a few minutes, I watched from down below, trying to coax her away from the roof of a stone building she was sunning on.
-Fortunately, she didn’t jump to the shutter that was precariously blowing in the breeze.
+Fortunately, she didn’t jump to the shutter, which was precariously blowing in the breeze.

 That’s what Mark says (below), Madhu, but it surely would’ve been a long drop.
 Certainly, it was a lovely day for sunbathing!